kibetamos/mars/README.md

 ## mars
-This is a simple python programme
+This is a python project of THe ark company